 - Linking smallholder farmers and private sector service providers

 Value Chain Analysis and Implementation

-ACDI/VOCA experts train project staff and government partners in market opportunity identification strategies who in turn build the capacity of farmer groups to link to profitable markets.
-To date, WALA has identified and engaged farmers in market opportunities for production and marketing of bird's eye chilies, pigeon peas, sesame, cassava and red sorghum, among other commodities.
+ACDI/VOCA experts trained project staff and government partners in market opportunity identification strategies who in turn build the capacity of farmer groups to link to profitable markets.
+WALA identified and engaged farmers in market opportunities for production and marketing of bird's eye chilies, pigeon peas, sesame, cassava and red sorghum, among other commodities.

 Building Capacity of Farmers to Integrate into Profitable Value Chains

-ACDI/VOCA project staff provide technical leadership in developing and implementing methodologies to help farmers organize so they can link to profitable markets.
-ACDI/VOCA has led the agribusiness team in facilitating the formation of 253 marketing clusters (associations) and bringing together 26,377 farmers, 68 percent of whom are women.
-Through the marketing clusters, farmers have accessed training and technical support, collective marketing and improved production of targeted cash crops.
+ACDI/VOCA project staff provided technical leadership in developing and implementing methodologies to help farmers organize so they could link to profitable markets.
+ACDI/VOCA led the agribusiness team in facilitating the formation of 253 marketing clusters (associations) and bringing together 26,377 farmers, 68 percent of whom are women.
+Through the marketing clusters, farmers accessed training and technical support, collective marketing and improved production of targeted cash crops.

 Linking Smallholder Farmers to the Private Sector